xeric/alfred-find2kill/README.md

 ***Alfred Quick Process Killer***

-An Alfred Workflow provides ability to search and kill process by Port and Process Name
+An Alfred Workflow provides ability to search and kill process by Port and Process Name (This is a shell based workflow, so nothing is required to pre-install)

 ```
 fport | fproc